 World 1:

-The non-faulty designated sender has input 0.
+Set the non-faulty designated sender with input 0.
 So from the validity property all non-faulty parties must output 0.
 Since the non-faulty parties send at most $\leq (f/2)^2$ messages, then there must exist some party $p \in V$ that receives $\leq f/2$ messages.

 World 2: